 A DSE risk assessment should be carried out for:

-- employees working from home
+- Employees working from home.

-- agile working, such as working at a client location
+- Agile working, such as working at a client location.

-- changes to existing working setups
+- Changes to existing working setups.

-- if the employee becomes uncomfortable in their setup
+- If the employee becomes uncomfortable in their setup.

-A DSE self-assessment is mandatory when an employee works from home, agile or hybrid A DSE assessment needs to cover all aspects of the employee’s workstation, work activity and equipment and which allows reporting on anything that needs adjustment or if there particular issues such as repeated episodes of pain or discomfort.
-This can be used by an employer to implement changes in agile and hybrid workstations and practices and provide support such as the provision of ergonomic accessories such as a separate mouse and keyboard.
+A DSE self-assessment is mandatory when an employee works from home.
+The assessment needs to cover all aspects of their workstation, work activity and equipment and whether the employee is experiencing pain or discomfort.
+They can then be supported to implement changes in their workstation, posture and working practices or be provided with ergonomic accessories such as a separate mouse and keyboard.